-In cooperation with ODOT and MTTA, the regional Transportation Improvement Program for FFY 2020-2023 will be maintained and amended following the procedures.
-Applications for funding in the FFY 2024 Urbanized Area Surface Transportation Program will be solicited and selected.
-A TIP update for FFY 2022-2025 will be developed for approval by the INCOG Board of Directors.
+In cooperation with ODOT and MTTA, the regional Transportation Improvement Program for FFY 2022-2025 will be maintained and amended following the procedures.
+Applications for funding in the FFY 2025 Urbanized Area Surface Transportation Program will be solicited and selected.